iamvdo/Reveal-liveCoding/README.md

 </div>
 ```

+###Language
 In Reveal, by default, code is highlighted with highlight.js (by detecting the language) and a class is added (eg.
 css, xml) on `<code>`.
 This class is used by LiveCoding to update the code properly.

-If you disable highlight.js, or use another highlighter, please:
+BUT, if you disable highlight.js,
+or use another highlighter, please use the HTML5 recommended syntax:
 - add a `.language-*` class on the `<code>` tag. (eg `.language-css`, `.language-markup`, ...)

 ##Notes